ademcigdem/RestApiPetProjectJunit/README.md

 # Rest API Pet Store Project
 The Pet Store API Testing Project with using Junit5

-The Test Project Base on the Junit5 tesing Rest API project.
+* The Test Project Base on the Junit5 testing Rest API project.
-The Restful API Pet Store
+* The Pet Store Restful API
+* The API Swagger Documentation here https://petstore.swagger.io/#/